 Loss contingency liabilities are recorded in accordance with U.S. GAAP, which requires recognition of a loss when it is deemed probable that an asset has been impaired or a liability has been incurred, and the amount of the loss can be reasonably estimated.
-As of December 31, 2018, the Corporation has recordedPage 200 of 354 no loss contingencies except as disclosed in Note 14.
+As of December 31, 2018, the Corporation has recorded no loss contingencies except as disclosed in Note 14.